majinet/AI_Applications/still_video/README.md

-# Create still video using AI
+# Create video stills using AI

 This project is to create a still video using AI;
 - Midjourney: AI image generator